linqs/psl/README.md

 ---------------

 If you want to use PSL to build models, you probably do not need this source code.
-Instead, visit the [Getting Started guide](https://github.com/linqs/psl/wiki/Getting-started) to learn how to create PSL projects that will automatically install a stable version of these libraries.
+Instead, visit the [PSL wiki](https://github.com/linqs/psl/wiki).
+Follow the getting started guide to learn how to create PSL projects that will automatically install a stable version of these libraries.

 Installation